florist-notes/CNN-GoogLeNet/README.md

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/inV2a.png">

-In the picture, the module is the component of the networks.
+In the picture, the module is the component of the networks.Inception module after factorizing n * n into 1 * n and n * 1, they chose n=7.
 There are several inception grid in networks, for example 17x17 grid can be shows in following picture:

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/inv2b.png">

-Replacing 5 x 5 by two 3 x 3 convolutions, we have :
+Replacing 5 x 5 by two 3 x 3 convolutions, it looks like :

 <img src = "https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/replacing_convolutions.png">